GLOBAL MARKETS-Stocks fall on disappointing results; yen jumps

 It faded from nine-month highs, cooled by signals from BOJ's Kuroda that its next shot of stimulus will not include hand-out 'helicopter money," effectively giving cash directly to the population, in a BBC radio interview.

 The Japanese currency, however, reversed course on Kuroda's remarks.
-It was last up 1 percent at 105.74 yen per dollar and 1.2 percent stronger versus the euro at 116.53 yen.
+It was last up 0.9 percent at 105.82 yen per dollar and nearly 1 percent stronger versus the euro at 116.56 yen.

 The euro held steady against the greenback in a choppy session after the European Central Bank opted to keep its record-low interest rates on hold, as expected.